BRAINCHN/DAIO/WHITEPAPER.md

 # Decentralized Autonomous Intelligent Organization (DAIO)

 DAIO is arguably redundant as DAO has always been Decentralized Autonomous Organization.
-DAIO was chosen to show distinction from pre-agi frameworks for DAO never the less this is DAIO
+DAIO was chosen to show distinction from pre-agi frameworks for DAO never the less this is DAIO.
+Intelligence is Intelligence.

 Abstract